NeoZ666/Draft-Articles/draft6.md

 > Economy into a Game
 > Emotional Relationships into Transactions

 ...have lead to serious social problems for all of us : Be it skyrocketing Depression, Loneliness Crisis, people not being able to make ends meet - where money is no longer a means to something more in life, but rather the end itself.
-The conversion of human relationships into something purely transactional and shallow, rise of inceldoom and gender and race wars; all have been propped by the Bureaucracy in the modern world to fulfil their need to create the perfect 'Coomsumer', one who doesn't question "why do we need you", void of any self-authority, self-integrity, nor community, race, religion, no friendship or love or otherwise, because god-forbid if you try to find happiness in anything other than endless consumption.
+The conversion of human relationships into something purely transactional and shallow, rise of inceldom and gender and race wars; all have been propped by the Bureaucracy in the modern world to fulfil their need to create the perfect 'Coomsumer', one who doesn't question "why do we need you", void of any self-authority, self-integrity, nor community, race, religion, no friendship nor love nor otherwise, because god-forbid if you try to find happiness in anything other than endless consumption.
 All this, to make sure that the masses can never even think of rising against the Big Brother, the maintenance of the Neo Liberal Status Quo and yes, for us to just CONSUME.
 This is awfully close to Friedrich Nietzsche's Last Man, characterised by passive nihilism and a lack of higher aspirations, ultimately serving the interests of a consumer-driven system that discourages critical examination of authority.

 The only logical solution is to fight to take them back.
 The 'March towards Institutions'.
 To rekindle the fire of the spirit and not to run away from the problem.
 This is very prevalent among the American "Don't Tread on me" crowd who might fear government overreach and think, moving away from the institutions of power which are generally centred in cities is the solution.
 It is not.
 Antithetically, when we lay down our weapons and tools, we make it easy for our abductors to abuse our rights.
 For example, California has some of the strictest gun laws in the nation, including mandatory waiting periods, background checks, and restrictions on certain firearm types.
 Rural residents, who often use firearms for hunting and personal protection, have expressed that these laws impose unnecessary burdens and fail to consider the cultural significance of guns in rural communities.
 So did the Government care that they moved away from them?
 No. They don't.
 They came regardless.